Signed in as:

 These individuals comprise the Board of Directors of the Scottish Terrier Rescue of Florida:

-Director at Large- Casey Kellman
+Director at Large- Sharon Murrah

 They are supported in their efforts by dozens of volunteers who assist with intake, transport, vetting, grooming, temporary and/or hospice foster and rehoming of our Scotties.